This is my hands-on review of the WindyNation 100 Watt Polycrystalline Solar Panel.

 And here’s how its weight compares:

-As you can see, the panel is the biggest and heaviest of this bunch.
-It’s also the biggest and heaviest 100W panel I own.
+As you can see, the WindyNation panel is the biggest and heaviest panel I tested.

 That’s only a concern if you have space or weight constraints.
-If you do, consider a monocrystalline solar panel.
-They have more efficient cells and are thus smaller and more compact.
+If you do, consider a monocrystalline solar panel, such as the Renogy Mono or Newpowa Mono.
+They have more efficient cells and are thus lighter and more compact.

 - Solar cell type: Polycrystalline